 A $910 million project in one of the fastest growing corridors in the North Texas, improving safety and mobility while reducing congestion and carbon emissions.

-Meridiam, Cintra and APG have achieved financial close to begin constructing a new segment (3C project) for North Tarrant Express road in Texas, USA.
+Meridiam and Cintra have achieved financial close to begin constructing a new segment (3C project) for North Tarrant Express road in Texas, USA.
 The $910 million project will complement the existing interstate, one of the fastest growing corridors in the North Texas region, and will connect with two other of its operating segments.

 The project will include reconstructed main highway lanes, expanded frontage roads and, additionally, two TEXpress Managed Lanes in each direction.
 The construction will be performed by Ferrovial Agroman US and Webber.
 Preconstruction activities are on-going and full construction will ramp up in 2020.
 Anticipated completion is late 2023.